Deep $\Pi^0_1$ Classes: Depth, mutual information, and the Independence Postulate

 Since $\K(\Omega \uh n) \leq n+O(\log n)$, it follows that

 The only difference between (\ref{eq:omega1}) and (\ref{eq:omega2}) is the term~$k_n=\K(Y \uh f(n))$.
 But it makes a big difference, as one can verify that

 Informally, while $Y$ ``knows nothing" about $\Omega$, the complexity of its initial segments, seen as a function, does.
-In particular, the change of complexity caused by $k_n$ implies that $\K(\K(Y \uh f(n)) \geq n - O(\log n)$ and thus $\K(Y \uh f(n)) \geq 2^n/n^{O(1)}$. \\
+In particular, the change of complexity caused by $k_n$ implies that $\K\bigl(\K(Y \uh f(n)\bigr) \geq n - O(\log n)$ and thus $\K(Y \uh f(n)) \geq 2^n/n^{O(1)}$. \\

 \textbf{Acknowledgements} We would like to thank Noam Greenberg, Rupert H\"olzl, Mushfeq Khan, Leonid Levin, Joseph Miller, Andr\'e Nies, Paul Shafer, and Antoine Taveneaux for many fruitful discussions on the subject.
-Particular thanks go to Steve Simpson who provided very detailed feedback on the first arXiv version of this paper.
+We would also like to thank the anonymous referees for a number of helpful suggestions.
+Lastly, we are particularly grateful to Steve Simpson, who provided very detailed feedback on the first arXiv version of this paper.